bixingjian/gt-6242-project-InstructLens/README.md

-# Visual Embeddings
+# InstructLens
-This Python script uses the OpenAI API to analyze Amazon food reviews by encoding them into embeddings and conducting semantic similarity searches.

-Check the full article here: [Medium]('https://medium.com')
+A Toolkit for Visualizing Instructions via Aggregated Semantic and Linguistic Rules

-## Code Overview
+## DESCRIPTION

-The code begins by importing necessary libraries and loading environmental variables that store sensitive information.
-It then defines a `main()` function, which is later invoked to run the program.

-In `main()`, we first read a CSV file containing Amazon food reviews into a pandas dataframe.
-We then set the webpage title and icon using Streamlit, another necessary library for this script.

-Using Streamlit forms, the code collects a search sentence and, upon form submission, applies an embedding function from OpenAI to the sentence to create a vector representation of its semantics - a semantic search term.

-The high-dimensional embeddings are then visualized in 2D utilizing the t-SNE algorithm, with different Amazon ratings being displayed in different colors.

-Upon calculation of cosine similarities between the search term vector and individual review embeddings, the 20 reviews with the highest similarities are displayed, showcasing the power of semantic similarity search.

-Lastly, the script maps embeddings to the `nomic` database, allowing the program to interact with the `nomic` embedding mapping and storage tool.
+This package comprises a toolkit called "InstructLens" for visualizing instructions using aggregated semantic and linguistic rules.
+It employs various libraries such as Streamlit, Pandas, NLTK, Gensim, and others to process and analyze a dataset stored in a CSV file ("alpaca_data.csv").
+The toolkit provides functionalities like data summarization (counting documents, average length, missing values), statistical analysis (mean lengths, distributions), and semantic similarity search based on sentence embeddings.
+It also includes text preprocessing methods like tokenization, stop words removal, stemming, and topic modeling using Latent Dirichlet Allocation (LDA).
+Additionally, it generates word clouds and identifies key phrases for both instructions and outputs, facilitating knowledge analysis by presenting a frequency-based summary of different topics gleaned from the dataset.
+The toolkit offers a streamlined interface through Streamlit for users to interactively explore and understand the dataset's textual content and semantic relationships.

-## Requirements
+## Installation
+Install all dependencies `pip install -r requirements.txt`
+- openai

-- Python 3
+- streamlit
 - pandas
+- numpy
+- nomic
+- matplotlib
+- plotly
-- NumPy
+- scipy
 - scikit-learn
-- Streamlit
-- dotenv
+- python-dotenv
-- Nomic
+- sentence_transformers
-- Openai
+- tiktoken

-## How to Use
+## Execution
-1. Install all dependencies `pip install -r requirements.txt`
-2. Set up environment variables for the OPENAI_API_KEY & NUMIC_TOKEN for authentication
-3. Run `streamlit run app.py`
+1. Run `streamlit run app.py`
-4. Open a web browser to the provided localhost URL
+2. Open a web browser to the provided localhost URL
-5. Interact with the visualizations and use the semantic search functionality on the webpage
+3. Interact with the visualizations and use the semantic search functionality on the webpage